Skip to main content

 • Includes an objective evaluation of learners' competencies on completion of the education.

-Advanced activities: Activities that are within a nurse's scope of practice but require additional education, training, and/or clinical experience that build on the foundational knowledge, skills, and judgement attained during entry-level nursing education.
+Advanced activities: Activities that are within a nurse's scope of practice but require additional education, training, and/or clinical experience that build on the foundational knowledge, skills, ability, and judgement attained during entry-level nursing education.

-Competence: The integration and application of current knowledge, skills, attitudes, and judgment required to perform safely, ethically, and appropriately within an individual's practice.
+Competence: The integration and application of current knowledge, skills, ability, and judgment required to perform ethically, safely and in accordance with all applicable ethics standards and practice standards.

-Competencies: The knowledge, skills, attitudes, and judgment required to provide safe, competent, and ethical care within an individual's practice or in a designated role or setting.
+Competencies: The knowledge, skills, ability, and judgment required to provide safe, competent, and ethical care within an individual's practice or in a designated role or setting.

 Decision support tools (DSTs): Evidence-based documents used by nurses to support clinical judgment and decision-making by guiding the assessment, diagnosis and treatment of client-specific clinical problems.
-DSTs come in various forms and are created by organizations or specialists in a specific area of health care.

 Footnotes